portrait

 • Hudson Ayers: secure real time systems (EE 2023), Cruise

-• Deepti Raghavan: distributed systems (CS, expected 2024)
+• Deepti Raghavan: distributed systems (CS 2024), Brown University

-• Obi Nnorom: programmable renewable energy (EE)
+• Obi Nnorom: programmable renewable energy (EE, expected 2027)

-• Evan Laufer: secure systems (CS)
+• Evan Laufer: secure systems (CS, expected 2028)

 Advisees, Past and Present (M.S.)